USFWS/secas/_posts/2023-06-28-Announcing-the-Climate-Resilience-Regional-Challenge.md

 - For the letter of intent: Monday, August 21, 2023
 - For the full application: Tuesday, Feb 13, 2024

-**Eligible Applicants:** Coastal states, territories, counties, cities, tribes, and tribal organizations; public or private nonprofit organizations; and institutions of higher education.
+**Eligible Applicants:** Coastal states, territories, counties, cities, tribes, and tribal organizations; public or private nonprofit organizations; and institutions of higher education.<!--more-->

-We are hosting two upcoming virtual information sessions to provide an overview of the objectives of the funding program and distinguish between the two funding tracks.
-Please register for each webinar you plan to attend:
+We are hosting two upcoming virtual information sessions to provide an overview of the objectives of the funding program and distinguish between the two funding tracks. _Please register for each webinar you plan to attend:_
 - Tuesday, July 11 | 3:00 to 4:00 pm Eastern time - [Registration](https://docs.google.com/forms/d/e/1FAIpQLSdkuZa-eNbeZ5ruwBg1UirNvwUhI830ZepgNfysBLvSl96Krw/viewform?pli=1)
 - Wednesday, July 12 | 7:00 to 8:00 pm Eastern time - [Registration](https://docs.google.com/forms/d/e/1FAIpQLSewGYQgyxuUWDuZBaSUa7G6jJmootELtV0LDYa9vuBeOux1aQ/viewform)